graphql-perl/GraphQL-Plugin-Convert-OpenAPI/README.md

         Hash-ref mapping from a GraphQL type's field-name to hash-ref mapping its arguments, if any, to the corresponding OpenAPI property-name.

+    - field2prop

+        Hash-ref mapping from a GraphQL type's field-name to the corresponding OpenAPI property-name.

 and returns a closure that can be used as a field resolver.

 # DEBUGGING